Starias22/Big-Data-News-Recommender/README.md

 `airflow-init` and replace the email address by the admin email address.
 Use the same email address as the value you set for  `admin_email` during the configuration of `the secret.json` file.

-There are other values that you may want to personalize.
-There are the firstanme, lastname, username, and password.
+You should also set your username and password.

+You may also want to set your firstname and lastname.

 #### Create Necessary Directories